liam2/liam2/doc/usersguide/source/processes.rst

   .. index:: logistic

   logistic ([loc, scale, size])
     Draw samples from a Logistic distribution.
-See :numpy:`random.logistic` for details.
+See :numpy_random:`random.logistic` for details.

     .. versionadded:: 0.9